joguimar/Android_PS4_USBAutoMount_9.00/readme.md

 4. In browser of PS4 go to the url (ip:port) that show in the last step.
 5. Use the host normally.
 6. When you click over any payload it will started to run, and you should follow the instruccion.

+The project is under development.
+USE IR YOUT OWN RISK and use it only if you know what you are doing.